2019

 NHS England

-Concerns summary Critical gaps exist in national guidance and consistent support for autistic patients with co-existing mental health conditions.
+Concerns summary (AI summary) Critical gaps exist in national guidance and consistent support for autistic patients with co-existing mental health conditions.
 Limited ASD-appropriate environments and inadequate, unmonitored staff training increase patient risk in psychiatric wards.

 Tamsin Grundy